Bandi86/social-tippster/docs/BACKEND_PROGRESS.md

 - Service method creates PostView entity and increments views_count
 - Error handling for missing post (404)
 - Swagger docs updated

+## 2025-05-31 – Admin Comments API Integration

+- Integrated real API endpoints for admin comment management in backend and frontend
+- `/admin/comments`, `/admin/comments/stats`, and related endpoints now fully used by frontend Zustand store
+- Data transformation and error handling improved for admin comment operations
+- Manual testing completed for all admin comment moderation features

+## 2025-05-31 – League Entity Import Consistency

+- Fixed imports in `League` entity to use only `season.entity` and `team.entity` files
+- Ensured all entity references are consistent and error-free
+- Prevented TypeORM relation errors due to mismatched or duplicate entity imports

+## 2025-05-31 – League Import Path Fix in app.module.ts

+- Fixed import path for `League` in `app.module.ts` to use `league.entity` file
+- Prevented TypeScript and TypeORM errors due to incorrect import